 |Provide working wiring for one telephone jack.||Not specifically addressed|

 Windows and Doors

-Doors or windows cannot be removed by the landlord, unless it is necessary to repair the door/window.
-In addition, the landlord must provide window/door screens that are in good shape, and repair any issues with the screens once a year.
+Doors or windows cannot be removed by the landlord, unless it is necessary to repair the door and window.
+In addition, the landlord must provide window and door screens that are in good shape and repair any issues with the screens once a year.